jgorset/django-respite/README.md

 ### Custom actions

-You are not limited to Respite's seven predefined actions; if you like, you may add any number of custom actions and route them however you like:
+You are not limited to Respite's seven predefined actions; you may add any number of custom actions and route them however you like:

     # urls.py